It is important that parents understand the process and policies related to the admission of students to the International School of Lago Patria.

 No decision on entry can be made until the Application Process is completed and the Admissions Committee has met to discuss the results of the application.
 This will usually be within 24 hours of the interview day.

 It is the aim of the committee to admit all students who can benefit from the education offered by the school.
-A child with special educational and social needs will only be admitted if the school can offer a programme that will meet his or her individual needs.
+A child with special educational and social needs will only be admitted if the school can offer a program that will meet his or her individual needs.
 This will be discussed with parents at the initial stages of application prior to any formal application being made or accepted.